alaffin12/stackedit/Bastion.md

 **Trophy Room.**
 Upkeep: 0 gp/wk
 *Relive Past Glory.* You spend time remembering past adventures.
 Gain inspiration each time you complete a long rest during the next week.
-*Hero of Destiny.* You may cast one of the following spells once for f
+*Hero of Destiny.* Choose one of the following spells: clairvoyance, death ward, find traps, locate creature, magic weapon, remove curse or speak with dead..
+You may cast it once for free during the week.